- Health Care

 Jeff has taken the lead in fighting the tobacco industry’s effort to hook the next generation of kids with new tobacco candy products.
 He authored a provision, included in the final law, that directed an FDA Scientific Advisory Committee to study the public health effects of tobacco candy – dissolvable products that resemble breath mints -- and its impact on children.
 Jeff has led the push to get the FDA to issue new rules that will enable it to assert oversight over all tobacco products, including tobacco candy.

 Childhood obesity has become a public health crisis in our country.
 More than one in every six children in America is obese.
 The rising rate of childhood obesity leaves our children at risk of serious health problems, and leads to increasing health care costs for the country.

-Senator Merkley is committed to working to ensure children have healthy foods in schools, access to safe recreational activities, and physical activity programs during the school day.
-Merkley believes that improving nutritional guidelines and standards for the food children eat at school, as Oregon has successfully done, must be a national priority.
+Jeff is committed to working to ensure children have healthy foods in schools, access to safe recreational activities, and physical activity programs during the school day.
+Jeff believes that improving nutritional guidelines and standards for the food children eat at school, as Oregon has done, must be a national priority.